Today we remember the most unlucky day as Friday the 13th. But the 28th of December is also historical remembered as an unlucky day.

 In many cultures, ghosts are put in different categories.
 Such is the case with Onryō (怨霊 onryō,) It basically means “vengeful spirit” or “wrathful spirit” in Japanese and is a mythological spirit of vengeance from Japanese folklore.
 They also have ghosts, called yurei, but these differ in the will of the ghost.
 As opposed to the yurei, these ghosts doesn’t just get over their revenge thoughts.

 China has such a varied an long history, diverse culture, with different regions, religions, and translations.
 Most ancient countries has.
-Sometimes things change over time, like in this case with […]
+Sometimes things change over time, like in this case with Chinese ghosts, and how they are perceived.
+The tales and beliefs changes according to the ebb and flow of time.
+In any case it has […]

 An ancient ghost stories from the time and place of the great pharaos and dark tombs.